Jervonte Jackson

 Jervonte Jackson (born September 20, 1986) is an American former football defensive tackle.
 He was signed by the Philadelphia Eagles as an undrafted free agent in 2009.
 He played college football at Florida Atlantic.

 Jackson was also a member of the Jacksonville Jaguars, Detroit Lions, Billings Outlaws, Omaha Beef, Montreal Alouettes, and Nebraska Danger.

-Early years
+Early life

 Jackson attended North Miami Beach High School in Miami, Florida where he played football under Coach Bertani.
 Jackson lettered in track and field, basketball and football.
 In football, he played on the offensive line and defensive line.
 As a senior, he had 11.5 sacks and 45 tackles along with 43 pancakes on the offensive line.
 He earned second-team All-Dade honors as a senior.

 College career

 After high school, Jackson played college football at Florida Atlantic University from 2004-2008.
 As a freshman in 2004, he was redshirted in order to gain experience and size.
 In 2005, he played in every game for the Owls, and made 38 tackles along with one forced fumble, three hurries and a blocked pass and kick.
 In 2006, Jackson played and started in every game.
 He led all defensive linemen with 46 total tackles and had three sacks, two forced fumbles and three broken-up passes.
 In 2007, he had 28 total tackles and two sacks.
 As a senior in 2008, he had 41 tackles and 1.5 sacks and was named a first-team All-Sun Belt selection.